|

 Later symptoms include chest pain and difficulty breathing.
 It is difficult to distinguish this disease from other pneumonias.

 Early diagnosis and treatment are extremely important.
 Treatment consists of intravenous administration of antibiotics.
-HEALTH EFFECTS IN ANIMALS There are no reports of naturally infected animals.
-Scientists may

 artificially infect experimental animals (such as guinea pigs and gerbils) with Legionella to study disease.
-ENVIRONMENTAL PROFILE Ecology: Legionella are mostcommonly found in water, including groundwater,
+ENVIRONMENTAL PROFILE Ecology:

 fresh and marine surface waters, and potable (treated) water.
 Legionella are protected againist standard water